Mortgage Repayments: How Are They Calculated

 How the mortgage type affects interest rates

-There are a range of mortgage product types available and the one you choose can have a major impact on the interest rate, and therefore your monthly repayments.
+There is a range of mortgage product types available, and the one you choose can have a major impact on the interest rate and, therefore, your monthly repayments.

 - Fixed-rate: Your interest rate stays fixed for a certain period – this can be as little as one year to 10 years.
 Fixed-rates are often higher than variable rates because you’re paying for the security of knowing how much you’ll have to pay each month.

-- Variable rate: A variable rate mortgage is one with an interest rate that could move up or down at any point during the duration of the term.
+- Variable rate: A variable rate mortgage has an interest rate that could move up or down at any point during the duration of the term.

 - Interest-only mortgages: These come with the lowest monthly payments, as only the interest is due each month (capital repayments are usually optional).
 The mortgage debt itself must be paid at the end of the term using a pre-agreed repayment vehicle.